Far Cry 3: Blood Dragon: Release

 In March 2013, Far Cry 3: Blood Dragon was found listed on a Brazilian ratings site.
-On April 1, 2013, Ubisoft released a teaser video and website for Far Cry 3: Blood Dragon, leading many to believe that it was an April Fools' Day joke.
+On 1 April 2013, Ubisoft released a teaser video and website for Far Cry 3: Blood Dragon, leading many to believe that it was an April Fools' Day joke.
 Suspicions that the game was real were further confirmed when Power Glove uploaded music from the soundtrack to SoundCloud.
-The game was leaked on April 7, 2013, due to an exploit in Ubisoft's digital distribution service, Uplay, which led a temporary closure until the exploit was fixed.
-On April 8, 2013, the game was listed on the Xbox Live Marketplace.
+The game was leaked on 7 April 2013, due to an exploit in Ubisoft's digital distribution service, Uplay, which led a temporary closure until the exploit was fixed.
+According to Ian Miles Cheong, "The hackers developed a piece of software which tricks the Uplay executable into believing that the user has ownership over games that they do not own."
+On 8 April 2013, the game was listed on the Xbox Live Marketplace.

-On April 11, Ubisoft officially confirmed the game's release with a new trailer, and that the game would be released on PlayStation Network on April 30, and on Xbox Live Arcade and Microsoft Windows on May 1.
+On 11 April, Ubisoft officially confirmed the game's release with a new trailer, and that the game would be released on PlayStation Network on 30 April, and on Windows and Xbox Live Arcade, on 1 May.
 The trailer was animated in a 1980s style, including all the tropes of poor voice acting and imperfections designed to make the video look like a VHS tape.
-A live-action video titled Blood Dragon: The Cyber War was released on April 16, 2013.
+A live-action video titled Blood Dragon: The Cyber War was released on 16 April 2013.
 The virtual box art cover for the game was designed by James White, who had previously created artwork for the film Drive.

 A remastered version of Blood Dragon was included in the season pass for Far Cry 6.
-The remastered version, titled Classic Edition, was released on December 16, 2021 for Microsoft Windows, PlayStation 4, and Xbox One, and launched for Google Stadia on July 7, 2022.
+The remastered version, titled Classic Edition, was released on 16 December 2021 for PlayStation 4, Windows, and Xbox One, and launched for Google Stadia on 7 July 2022.

 Reception

-The game received generally positive reviews according to Metacritic upon release.
-The game was nominated at the D.I.C.E.
-Awards for Downloadable Game of the Year, and won the VGX award for Best DLC.
+Far Cry 3: Blood Dragon received "generally favorable" reviews, according to Metacritic upon release.
+The game received a nomination for Downloadable Game of the Year at the 17th Annual D.I.C.E.
+Awards, and won the VGX award for Best DLC.
 The game sold over 500,000 copies in two months, which surpassed Ubisoft's expectations, and its success also boosted the sales of Far Cry 3.
 At Gamescom 2013, the game was announced to have sold over 1 million copies.